-Occupational Evaluation of Characteristics of Dyslexia
+Occupational Evaluation of Characteristics of Dyslexia and Dysgraphia

-Upon physician referral occupational therapists are able to provide objective, standardized assessments to determine the characteristics that most align with dyslexia for children ages 5.5-17.
+Occupational therapists are able to provide objective, standardized assessments to determine the characteristics that most align with dyslexia for children ages 5.5-17.
 Upon analysis of the assessment batteries you will receive a written report that will indicate each assessment battery results to include standardized scores, percentile ranks, age and grade level specific to the area assessed.
 We suggest you provide your primary care physician a copy of the report for their determination of diagnosis.

 Auditory Working Memory – Why do we test for this?